Indian police find bodies on riverbank amid raging COVID-19

 Published

-PRAYAGRAJ, India (AP) — Police are reaching out to villagers in northern India to investigate the recovery of bodies buried in shallow...Full Article
+PRAYAGRAJ, India (AP) — Police are reaching out to villagers in northern India to investigate the recovery of bodies buried in shallow sand graves or washing up on the Ganges River banks, prompting speculation on social media that they were the remains of COVID-19 victims.

-PRAYAGRAJ, India (AP) — Police are reaching out to villagers in northern India to investigate the recovery of bodies buried in shallow...Full Article
+In jeeps and boats, the police used portable loudspeakers with microphones asking people not to dispose of the bodies in rivers.
+"We are here to help you perform the last rites,” police said.

-The Indian public blamed foreigners, minority groups and doctors for the rapid spread of COVID-19 across the country during the..
+On Friday, rains exposed the cloth coverings of bodies buried in shallow sand graves on the riverbank in Prayagraj, a city in Uttar Pradesh state.